CODE OF CONDUCT

 Use of the Funds for Field Visits

-- Each project participant is allocated funds according to their role in the project.
-These funds will be used to support, primarily though not exclusively, each team member’s fieldwork in the form of subsidies to his or her airfare and transportation costs, housing and per diems, fieldwork-required devices.
-Use of funds must adhere to the Tri-Agency Financial Administration Guide, available on line by visiting here.
+- Each Co-investigator is allocated funds annually to support, primarily though not exclusively, each team member’s fieldwork in the form of subsidies to his or her airfare and transportation costs, housing and per diems, fieldwork-required equipment.

-- These funds will be allocated in addition to substantial support that each of our EA partners may provide in the form of travel subsidies and free accommodation for the conferences to be organized during the annual fieldwork period, as well as visiting professorships, which team members based in Europe and N. America may utilize.
+- These funds will be allocated in addition to support that EA partners may provide in the form of travel subsidies and free accommodation for the conferences to be organized during the annual fieldwork period.

-- Team members are encouraged to bring one of their students (graduate students or senior undergraduates) with them to EA.
-Funding for student participants will be provided either by a researcher’s home institution, or through funding programs supported by this grant.
+- Team members are encouraged to provide opportunities for their students (graduate students or senior undergraduates) in fieldwork.
+Funding for student participants may also be provided either by a researcher’s home institution, or through funding programs supported by this grant.

 - Team members are encouraged to secure supplemental funding from external sources, including their home institutions.

-- Team members who cannot join any part of annual fieldwork projects during a specific year cannot claim research funds for that year.
-He or she may however, recommend a colleague from his or her institution to participate in the fieldwork.
+- Team members who cannot join any part of annual fieldwork projects cannot claim research funds for that year.
+He or she may however, recommend a colleague or student from his or her institution to participate in the fieldwork.